jerfletcher/BitNet-wasm/README.md

 ## Build Process

-The build process is now simplified with the `setup_and_build.sh` script, which handles all dependencies and builds the WASM module.
+The build process is now simplified with the `setup_and_build.sh` script, which handles all dependencies, downloads the base BitNet model, and builds the WASM module with full inference capabilities.

 ### Prerequisites